Your rights if you have an assured tenancy

 You do not have to move out by the date on your eviction notice.
 You have the right to stay in your home until the tribunal process is finished.
 You can ask the tribunal to stop or delay the eviction.

-If your landlord is trying to force you out without following the correct process, this is illegal.
+It’s illegal for a landlord to evict you without following the correct process.
 Check our advice on dealing with illegal eviction.

 If you want to move out